ktoso/rx-wiki/How-To-Use.md

 # Creating Observable Sequences

-An Observable sequence originates from two sources, an existing data structure or an Observable implementation which synchronously or asynchronously executes and passes data via `onNext()`.
+To create an Observable sequence, you can either implement an Observable object that (synchronously or asynchronously) executes and emits data by calling an observer's `onNext()` method, or you can convert an existing data structure into an Observable sequence by using some Observable methods that are designed for this purpose.

-## Existing Data
+## Creating Observable Sequences from Existing Data Structures

-The Observable `toObservable`, `from` and `just` methods allow converting any object, list or array of objects into an observable sequence:
+You use the Observable `toObservable()`, `from()`, and `just()` methods to convert objects, lists, or arrays of objects into Observable sequences:

 ```groovy
 Observable<Integer> o = Observable.toObservable(1, 2, 3, 4, 5, 6);